Close Menu

 As an investor, it is always best to question the timing of the banks’ announcements.
 While the timing is not necessarily a bearish signal, it might pay dividends to wonder why the big banks are suddenly bullish on the market after a Q1 that saw big funds accumulate names in the AI beneficiaries basket, while the S&P 500 was in the midst of a correction.

-Nowadays, the fear of missing out (FOMO) is real, but patient investors have sometimes benefited from buying during market pullbacks
+Nowadays, the fear of missing out (FOMO) is real, but history shows that pullbacks in an extended bull market often reward patient investors.

 Disclaimer: Opinions expressed at CapitalAI Daily are not investment advice.
 Investors should do their own due diligence before making any decisions involving securities, cryptocurrencies, or digital assets.
 Your transfers and trades are at your own risk, and any losses you may incur are your responsibility.
 CapitalAI Daily does not recommend the buying or selling of any assets, nor is CapitalAI Daily an investment advisor.
 See our Editorial Standards and Terms of Use.